N.V. Dash F.C. Inter Wanica

 N.V.
 Dash F.C.
-Inter Wanica, referred to as Inter Wanica, is a football club located in Kwatta, Suriname.
+Inter Wanica, referred to as Inter Wanica, is a football club located in Meerzorg, Suriname.

+Since the launch of professional football on February 22, 2024, Inter Wanica is competing in the professional Suriname Major League.

 History

 The club was founded in 1942 as Nishan 42.

 They played their first season in the SVB Hoofdklasse in 2015–16, following promotion from the SVB Eerste Klasse.
 They won their first SVB Cup, Suriname's top cup tournament, during the 2014–15 season.
 Then they played the President's Cup in 2015 and won it for the first time also.

 The club changed its name from S.V.
 Nishan 42 to its current name in 2019.